 In Wyoming, we’re making it easier for kids to develop healthy habits.

-Eighty schools serving nearly 25,000 students across the state have joined the Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+Sixty-nine schools serving more than 20,000 students across the state have joined the Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.

 Hear from a school champion from just one of the many schools and districts we work with in Wyoming: Monroe Intermediate School, enrolled in the Healthy Schools Program since 2012.